UNDP-Accelerator-Labs/toolkit-template/README.md

 ## Introduction

-The Toolkit micro-site uses Jekyll, a static site generator.
+The toolkit uses Jekyll, a static site generator.
 Follow the steps below to get started.

 ## Toolkit Webpage Sample
 See the [sample](https://undp-accelerator-labs.github.io/national_innovation_ecosystems_toolkit/) for an idea of the minimal configuration options available.